If you want to be a storyteller, it is important to explore your strengths and weaknesses as a writer.

 - Change the way you see: You have to develop a writer’s eye.
 You have to see the world as a writer.
 An ordinary event will be turned into an exceptional and extraordinary dramatic or comedic situation.
 Dull and dreary existence will be transformed into interesting and joyful experiences.
 Uninspiring thinking will evolve into challenging and mind-bending discussion.
 You have to turn the ordinary into drama.
 Are you a true dramatist?

 - Change the way you think: You have to be open to suggestions and allow outside perceptions and alternative points of view to inform your writing and inject your sensibility with fresh insight.
 As a storyteller writing mostly in isolation, it all changes when you enter a combative collaborative art such as filmmaking, television or the live arts.
 Are you a good listener and are you willing to collaborate during the relentless and rigorous development of your story?

 - Change the way you feel: You have to become schizophrenic in your constant search to create solid characters and embody alien worlds.
-This emotional journey into story is one of self discovery and new understandings.
+This emotional journey into the story is one of self-discovery and new understandings.
 Are you in control of your emotions?
-Are you an emotional creature that can easily turn off how you feel and adapt to the emotions your characters and story demands?
+Are you an emotional creature that can easily turn off how you feel and adapt to the emotions your characters and story demand?

 - Change your vision: If you want to be a screenwriter you have to think visually: You are writing your story in pictures.
 It’s a visual medium.
 Do you understand the language of film, television and theatre?